SVC CalendarCommunity EducationVisit SVCGive

 * You may apply if you anticipate meeting these requirements before the start of Fall quarter.
 As long as there is time to complete those courses before the program starts.
 In these cases, you will receive provisional acceptance and these requirements must be cleared before the first day of Fall classes.

-• The application link email will be sent to the same email address you used for the program briefing session.
+Use the link provided in the email to access the application.
+The email will be sent to the same address you used for the program briefing session.

-• The application requires you to upload your WEST-B exam score.
-All three sections of the WEST-B (reading, writing, math) must be taken.
-Equivalent assessments will also be accepted.
-See a list of accepted, equivalent assessment here.
-Your exam score will not impact your admittance decision.
+• WEST-B Exam Score: You must upload your WEST-B exam score, including all three sections (reading, writing, and math).
+Equivalent assessments are also accepted.
+See the list of [accepted equivalent assessments].
+Your exam score will not impact the admission decision.

-• Describe your experiences with children.
-Please include the age groups you have worked with, the roles and responsibilities, and how this has helped shape your learning about what you will bring into the classroom.
+1. Describe your experiences working with children.
+Include the age groups you have worked with, your roles and responsibilities, and how these experiences have shaped your understanding of what you will bring into the classroom.

-• Describe a specific incident or situation that challenged your understanding of diversity and social justice.
-How did it impact your beliefs and values?
-Explain how this experience has influenced your approach to diversity and social justice in your future role as teacher candidate.
+2. Describe a specific situation that challenged your understanding of diversity and social justice.
+Explain how it impacted your beliefs and values and how it has influenced your approach to diversity and social justice as a future teacher candidate.

-• As bachelor's degree staff are not able to review drafts of your essay, we encourage those currently enrolled at SVC to consult the Writing Center for help.
-Your associate degree advisor may also be a great resource with this application.
+While bachelor's degree staff cannot review drafts of your essay, we encourage current SVC students to seek assistance from the Writing Center.
+Your associate degree advisor may also be a valuable resource.

-• The essay response is an important part of your application, we encourage you to give it your best effort.
+Your essay responses are a crucial part of your application.
+We encourage you to put forth your best effort.

-The interview format is designed to select candidates who are culturally responsive, understand and are motived to address inequities in the public education systems, exhibit traits of being an active listener, whose abilities and experience are aligned with the expectations of life-long learners, and who will be a good representative in our community.
+The interview format is designed to select candidates who are culturally responsive, motivated to address inequities in public education systems, and demonstrate active listening skills.
+Candidates should also align with the expectations of lifelong learners and be strong representatives of our community.
 Interviews will be evaluated using this rubric.

 Evaluation